What is included in the price?

 Please have a confidential chat with us prior to booking an adventure if you are concerned about any current or pre-existing health/physical concerns.

-It is your responsibility to ensure you are medically and physically fit to undertake the trail running week and please speak with your GP prior, for any medical clearance or advice if you are unsure.
+It is your responsibility to ensure you are medically and physically fit to undertake the trail adventure week and please speak with your GP prior, for any medical clearance or advice if you are unsure.

 Will the accommodation be shared rooms?